 Prospective Majors in Psychology or Neuroscience - Welcome!

-The Department of Psychological and Brain Sciences offers degrees in Psychology, Neuroscience and an Interdepartmental Major in Psychology and Speech and Hearing Sciences.
+The Department of Psychological and Brain Sciences offers degrees in Psychology or Neuroscience.

-Psychology covers behavior, thought, and intelligence and includes the study of the brain, learning and development in children (and animals), and social interactions and group behavior.
+Psychology addresses behavior, thought, and intelligence.
+It includes the study of the brain, learning and development in children (and animals), and social interactions and group behavior.

 Because psychology spans the natural and social sciences, it provides an excellent domain in which to learn skills in analytic reasoning, problem solving, statistics, and dealing with people.
 The major gives all students a solid grounding in research and writing along with personal mentoring through research opportunities in faculty laboratories.

 For those students interested in becoming psychologists, the requirements for the psychology major have been established to provide a sound foundation for graduate work in psychology.